Private Everest Base Camp Trek

 Useful Info

-• Trek to the iconic Everest Base Camp with support from our experienced team of guides, crew and porters who simply love what they do.
+• Trek to the iconic Everest Base Camp with full support from our experienced guides, crew, and porters who are passionate about what they do.

-• Climb Kalapathar (5545m) for grandstand views of Everest, Lhotse, Nuptse and surrounding peaks.
-The sights here are some of the best in the world.
+• Climb Kala Patthar (5,545m) for panoramic views of Everest, Lhotse, Nuptse, and surrounding peaks – some of the best mountain vistas in the world.

-• Immerse yourself in colourful ancient Kathmandu with an optional s/seeing
+• Immerse yourself in the colorful culture of ancient Kathmandu with an optional sightseeing tour.

-• Experience the warmth and hospitality of the Sherpa people.
-Interact with them to learn of their lifestyles & traditions as they survive in harsh conditions for all of their lives.
+• Discover the warmth and hospitality of the Sherpa people.
+Interact with them and learn about their lifestyles and traditions as they thrive in the harsh mountain environment.

 Travel Insurance